leosch-coding/firmware/Rough/notes.md

 Now that we have our setup to start, we can start programming main

 Need to read the datasheet/reference manual to find how to start a timer.

+HSI is the initial 'source' for sysclk after a reset